Faculty enjoy a diverse range of library resources and services. Off-campus access is available from home or from anywhere in the world.

 Connect to your very own information expert.
 Find out all about our online and print resources.
-Call us, make an appointment or email your Research Assistant for specialized help.
+Contact us, make an appointment or email for specialized help.

-The Library Catalog does much more than provide a record of our library holdings.
+The Libraries Catalog does much more than provide a record of our library holdings.
 You can often find links directly to online journals, eBooks and other electronic documents.
-And you can set up your own account that permits you to see everything you have checked out, renew them online, recall items, request materials from storage, save search strategies – even store bibliographies online.
+You can also set up your own account, permitting you to see everything you have checked out, renew them online, recall items, request materials from storage, save search strategies – even store bibliographies online.

 Faculty and patrons registered with the ADA may request to establish another person as a proxy borrower.
 This person is able to borrow books on behalf of the faculty member, with the same loan periods and privileges that said faculty would have in person.